littl3field/HassanKit_Target_Detection/README.md

 - result.txt = full list of data collected from the server
 - matches.txt = all users matched within the dataset

+Note: If not all data is grabbed it might be a bandwidth issue.
+I'll improve the effiency soon.
 This is a quick bodge script to automate the task right now.
 I'll improve it if the attack continues.

-Note: Script might not grab all files, it depends on your bandwith.
-I'll improve this soon.